gdi2k/mac2xrandr/README.md

 Issues a xrandr command based on the network MAC address - good for LTSP environments with numerous monitor configs as the DE will override the LTSP monitor settings.

 INSTALLATION:

-If using an LTSP environment, all commands should be within the client chroot: /opt/ltsp/i386/ or /opt/ltsp/amd64/

 If using LTSP fat clients, the scripts can be used as is.
 If using thin clients, mac2xrandr.desktop should be modified to execute "ltsp-localapps /usr/local/bin/mac2xrandr" instead (as the script must run locally).

 Files should be placed as follows:
  - mac2xrandr -> /usr/local/bin/mac2xrandr - make sure it is executable: chmod +x /usr/local/bin/mac2xrandr
  - mac2xrandr.desktop -> /etc/xdg/autostart/mac2xrandr.desktop
- - sample_config -> /etc/mac2xrandr.conf - make any necessary changes as below:
+ - sample_config -> /etc/mac2xrandr.conf - make any necessary changes as below.

+In an LTSP environment, all files should be placed within the client chroot: /opt/ltsp/i386/ or /opt/ltsp/amd64/ and the image needs to be updated afterwards (including after config file updates) with: ltsp-update-image -a i386